manallaghmouch/DeclareMoGeS/README.md

 STEP 2: Add BLACK to PATH

-For Windows users: you need to add downloaded BLACK folder to PATH For other users: follow the instructions on https://www.black-sat.org/en/stable/installation.html
+For Windows users: you need to add the unzipped BLACK folder to PATH For other users: follow the instructions on https://www.black-sat.org/en/stable/installation.html

 STEP 3: Download this GitHub repository